Run Autonity Oracle Server

 Enter your working directory for the oracle server.

-file.Configure the oracle server.
+Setup the oracle server configuration.
 Edit your oracle server config file

 Oracle server will connect to external data sources using the providers set in the plugins configuration and begin submitting price reports to the connected node.